Frosty Lemon Pie

 - Spread half of ice cream into the crust; freeze for 1 hour or until firm.
 Cover with half of the lemon mixture; freeze for 1 hour or until firm.
 Repeat layers.
 Cover and freeze for several hours or overnight.

 - Remove from the freezer 10 minutes before serving.
-Garnish with whipped topping, mint and lemon peel if desired.
-Yield: 8 servings.
+If desired, garnish with whipped topping, mint and lemon zest strips.

 PS, I mean I double the whole lemon mix--not just the lemon ingredient!